Deltares/Koswat/docs/reference/koswat_strategies.md

 ##### Buffering example

-One simplified example, based on the [clustering example](#clustering-example), and using a buffer value of "1", can be as follows:
+One simplified example, based on the [clustering example](#clustering-example), and using a buffer value of "1".
+This example is also tested in the `tests.strategies.order_strategy.py` test file.

 ```json
 1. Initialize the masks based on the provided clusters: